jtamames/SqueezeMeta/README.md

 `SqueezeMeta.pl -p <projectname> --restart -step <step_to_restart_from>`

 By default, already completed steps will not be repeated when restarting, even if requested with `-step`.
-In order to repeat already completed steps you must also provide the flag `--force-overwrite`.
+In order to repeat already completed steps you must also provide the flag `--force_overwrite`.

-e.g. `SqueezeMeta.pl --restart -p <projectname> -step 6 --force-overwrite` would restart the pipeline from the taxonomic assignment of genes.
+e.g. `SqueezeMeta.pl --restart -p <projectname> -step 6 --force_overwrite` would restart the pipeline from the taxonomic assignment of genes.
 The different steps of the pipeline are listed in section 1.

 ### Running scripts
 Also, any individual script of the pipeline can be run using the same syntax: